lcbcFoo/ReonV/riscv/README.md

 ---
 ## Overview
 * ReonV currentily implements RV32I without privilegied instructions, so it is important to use a compiler to this ISA (follow instructions on the main README).
 * We will use GRMON2 to load, run and debug the program, since the processor DSU was not changed and it communicates with GRMON.
-However, GRMON2 was not designed for RISC-V and we have to change the assembly and binary to workaround this problem (more information on issue [GRMON2 and RISCV](https://github.com/lcbcFoo/ReonV/issues/5)
+However, GRMON2 was not designed for RISC-V and we have to take some workarounds to run a RISC-V program using it (more information on issue [GRMON2 and RISCV](https://github.com/lcbcFoo/ReonV/issues/5)
 * The scrips for running on nexys4ddr are at `designs/leon3-digilent-nexys4ddr`.
 If you are running on other board, you must use its own design directory.

 ## Compiling the program
-We have files `main.c`, `main.s`, `main.S` and `main.bin`. `main.c` contains our simple example, `main.s` was generated after running `make main.s`, `main.S` is the modified assembly we are going to assemble and finally `main.bin` is the binary generated after assembling `main.S` and extracting .text section, it is the binary we are going to run.
-The process of compilation is:
+Currently, we have a simple `crt0.S` to initialize stack and other registers.
+Also, we have some minimal posix functions needed for benchmarks implemented on `posix.c`.
+These file are linked to the main.c program by the linker script, allowing us to use some commom functions from glibc.
+However, we do not have complete support for glibc at this moment.
+The linker script also sets the beginning of `.text` to position 0x40001000 (a workaround needed to run via GRMON2).
+To compile a program `main.c` on the `riscv` directory run:
 ```
-make main.s
+make main.out
-# Modify main.s to main.S.
-We need to set stack point, change `call` commands to `jal`,
-# since after we remove .text section the calculation for `call` will be wrong.
-# Put an instruction EBREAK to stop the program.
-make main.bin   # This will assemble main.S and extract .text section
 ```

 ---